 Program of Study: You should have completed an official program of study form during the first half of your program, getting the necessary signatures from the program and department, and submitting it to the Graduate Records staff.
 This document is what we use to determine if you have met all requirements for graduation.

 Thesis/Dissertation: If your program requires that you complete a thesis or dissertation, this shortage will not be cleared until you have turned in your final copies to the Graduate School for binding.
 Note that turning one copy of your defended manuscript into the Graduate School is not sufficient to clear you.
 The Graduate School reader must receive and review your manuscript, you must complete any required edits, and the reader must confirm that you made the edits before you can be cleared for the binding process.
 You should allow two weeks for the Graduate School to read your manuscript, so plan accordingly.

-The University of North Carolina requires that graduate students be enrolled for at least one credit hour during the semester in which they graduate.
+The University of North Carolina requires that graduate degree students be enrolled for at least one credit hour during the semester in which they graduate.
 If you are not enrolled during the semester in which you plan to graduate, the University will automatically enroll you for one hour of graduate research credit at the current tuition rate for one semester hour (off-campus credit to save you on fees; tuition differentials for selected programs also apply).